anshks/Reader-Writer-Problem/README.md

 Output: The whole execution sequence will be displayed.

 Errors Handled:
-1) The user needs to enter integer for the number of writers.\n
+1) The user needs to enter integer for the number of writers.
 2) The number should be positive.

 References: https://www.softprayog.in/programming/queue-implementation-in-c-using-linked-list